quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part18_II_Approximate.md

 #### Benefits and Drawbacks of Fourier Features

-Background context: Fourier basis features can adaptively select features by setting coefficients \( \mathbf{c} \) to account for suspected interactions among state variables and limiting \( \mathbf{j} \)-values to filter out noise.
+Background context: Fourier basis features can adaptively select features by setting coefficients $\mathbf{c}$ to account for suspected interactions among state variables and limiting $\mathbf{j}$-values to filter out noise.
 However, they represent global properties rather than local ones.

 :p What are the advantages of using Fourier basis features?
 ??x
 The advantages include:
-- Adaptive feature selection by setting coefficients \( \mathbf{c} \) for suspected interactions.
+- Adaptive feature selection by setting coefficients $\mathbf{c}$ for suspected interactions.
-- Limiting values in \( \mathbf{j} \)-vectors to filter out high-frequency noise, which is often considered noise.
+- Limiting values in $\mathbf{j}$-vectors to filter out high-frequency noise, which is often considered noise.

 These settings help manage the global properties that Fourier features represent more effectively. x??